eternagame/workspace-helpers/packages/nx-spawn/README.md

 ## Usage

 ```
-nx-spawn <command for dependencies> [<command for this package>]
+nx-spawn <command> [--extraRootCommand <command>] [--noRoot]
 ```

 The first parameter is the command that will be run in the folder of each package in the dependency tree for the current package (ie, the one corresponding to the current working directory).
-The second is an optional command to be run in the current package.
+If extraRootCommand is present, that additional command will be run concurrently in the context of the current package.
+If noRoot is true, don't run the command for the current package, only its dependencies.

 Commands are run via [concurrently](https://www.npmjs.com/package/concurrently), so they may be specified using compatible syntax (eg, a `serve` script that builds all dependencies in watch mode